Linear regression: Epidemiology

 Early evidence relating tobacco smoking to mortality and morbidity came from observational studies employing regression analysis.
 In order to reduce spurious correlations when analyzing observational data, researchers usually include several variables in their regression models in addition to the variable of primary interest.
 For example, in a regression model in which cigarette smoking is the independent variable of primary interest and the dependent variable is lifespan measured in years, researchers might include education and income as additional independent variables, to ensure that any observed effect of smoking on lifespan is not due to those other socio-economic factors.
 However, it is never possible to include all possible confounding variables in an empirical analysis.
 For example, a hypothetical gene might increase mortality and also cause people to smoke more.
 For this reason, randomized controlled trials are often able to generate more compelling evidence of causal relationships than can be obtained using regression analyses of observational data.
 When controlled experiments are not feasible, variants of regression analysis such as instrumental variables regression may be used to attempt to estimate causal relationships from observational data.

 Finance

 The capital asset pricing model uses linear regression as well as the concept of beta for analyzing and quantifying the systematic risk of an investment.
 This comes directly from the beta coefficient of the linear regression model that relates the return on the investment to the return on all risky assets.

 Economics

 Linear regression is the predominant empirical tool in economics.
 For example, it is used to predict consumption spending, fixed investment spending, inventory investment, purchases of a country's exports, spending on imports, the demand to hold liquid assets, labor demand, and labor supply.

 Environmental science

-Linear regression finds application in a wide range of environmental science applications.
-In Canada, the Environmental Effects Monitoring Program uses statistical analyses on fish and benthic surveys to measure the effects of pulp mill or metal mine effluent on the aquatic ecosystem.
+Linear regression finds application in a wide range of environmental science applications such as land use, infectious diseases, and air pollution.
+For example, linear regression can be used to predict the changing effects of car pollution.
+One notable example of this application in infectious diseases is the flattening the curve strategy emphasized early in the COVID-19 pandemic, where public health officials dealt with sparse data on infected individuals and sophisticated models of disease transmission to characterize the spread of COVID-19.

+Building science

+Linear regression is commonly used in building science field studies to derive characteristics of building occupants.
+In a thermal comfort field study, building scientists usually ask occupants' thermal sensation votes, which range from -3 (feeling cold) to 0 (neutral) to +3 (feeling hot), and measure occupants' surrounding temperature data.
+A neutral or comfort temperature can be calculated based on a linear regression between the thermal sensation vote and indoor temperature, and setting the thermal sensation vote as zero.
+However, there has been a debate on the regression direction: regressing thermal sensation votes (y-axis) against indoor temperature (x-axis) or the opposite: regressing indoor temperature (y-axis) against thermal sensation votes (x-axis).